Skip to main content

 Author Guidelines

-Essays are meant to be kept short, aiming at roughly 3000-3500 words.
+Essays are meant to be kept short, a maximum of 3500 words in length.
 They should be written for an intelligent general audience, and so should not require any knowledge of specialist philosophical terminology or ideas in order to be understood.
 Authors are also asked to clarify specific terminology if such is used and to avoid lengthy footnotes.
 Authors are also asked to provide a brief abstract at the beginning of their submission.
 To avoid difficulties with word processing formats we kindly ask authors to save and submit their work in Word Document Format (.docx).

 GENERAL LAYOUT AND STYLE GUIDELINES